john-tech-writer/stack-project-docs/docs/vintage-rod-workflow.md

 ## Dating and identification

-The most useful identifiers will be whatever is printed above the grip: model number, action / lure notation, “Made in U.S.A.,” patent wording, or a series number.
+The most useful identifiers will be whatever is printed above the grip: model number, action / lure notation, “Made in U.S.A.,” patent wording, or a series name / number.

-Enter in log in the workspace `rods/`
+Enter in rod doc in the workspace `rods/`

 ## Testing

-Start with recommendations in maker documentation if available, if not use Shakespeare's balanced tackle tables as a starting point.
+Start with recommendations in maker documentation if available, if not use Shakespeare's balanced tackle tables as a starting point - these can be found in the Vintage Reel repo in the background pages for each reel type as well as the overview pages for each reel.
 Treat the upper range of suggested weights as a careful test range.

-Start progressively:
+Start progressively - for example, for a rod tentatively in the "heavy" category which should be capable of handling 3/4 oz. + weights:

-    Cast a 1/2 oz practice plug or sinker with a smooth lob.
+  - Cast a 1/2 oz practice plug or sinker with a smooth lob.

-    Move to 3/4 oz and watch the top third of the blank during the cast.
+  - Move to 3/4 oz and watch the top third of the blank during the cast.

-    If it loads smoothly without the tip folding excessively or the butt feeling overstrained, try 1 oz—but avoid snap-casting.
+  - If it loads smoothly without the tip folding excessively or the butt feeling overstrained, try 1 oz—but avoid snap-casting.

-    Stop if you hear guide-wrap ticking, see stress whitening/cracks, or feel a sharp “hinge” in the blank.
+  - Stop if you hear guide-wrap ticking, see stress whitening/cracks, or feel a sharp “hinge” in the blank.

-For an old Nobby, I’d choose a compact 3/4 oz to 1 oz casting weight, smooth sidearm/overhead delivery, and relatively forgiving mono.
-That combination should be more congenial than trying to drive a heavy sinker with a sudden modern-style power cast.

 Test-cast with a range of recommended weights, line type / diameter, reel, cast style, and subjective load point.

-Enter in log in workstpace `rods/`
+Enter results in rod doc in workstpace `rods/`